ezakhar/help/en/basics/training-plan-management.md

 In the plan constructor window you will find:

 * **1 - templates panel** just like in the calendar.
 Templates panel is available only for users with “Coach” and “Premium” tariffs enabled.
 * **2 - plan name** and plan selector.
-When clicking on the plan name, the plan card will open where you can edit its parameters, and when clicking on the drop-down list icon, you can quickly go to the constructor of the required plan, and also return to the plans list.
+When clicking on the plan name, the plan card will open where you can edit its parameters, and by clicking on the drop-down list icon, you can quickly go to the constructor of the required plan, and also return to the plans list.
 * **3 - assignments.** You need to click here to access the dialog box enabling to [assign](#assignplan) the plan.
 * **4 - operations with activities**: copy, paste and delete activities
 * **5 **- select the **mode of displaying records in the plan**: in detail/briefly;